John Theodore Johnson, Jr.

 Ted Johnson is survived by his wife Mary Greenwood Johnson and their Irish Setter Ruddy of the home; his son Stephen Johnson (Lawrence); his daughter Anne Johnson and husband Chris Hepp (Lawrence); granddaughters Sophia Johnson (Brooklyn, NY) and Emma Johnson (Lawrence); and their mother Debbie Goldberg (Lawrence); step-granddaughter Mikaela Gordon Hepp (West Palm Beach, FL); sister-in-law Jenny Johnson (Santa Cruz, CA); brother-in-law Bill Greenwood and wife Cathleen (Dunedin, FL); and numerous nieces, nephews, and friends both in the U.S. and Europe.
 Special thanks go to our wonderful caregiver friends, Heather Lambert and Tia Weathers.

-A celebration of life for Ted will be held at the spring equinox, and an exhibition of his life drawings will be held in the fall.
+A celebration of life for Ted will be held at the spring equinox and an exhibition of his life drawings will be held at the Cider Gallery in March.
 Ted’s archives will soon be housed and available for research at KU.
 The family welcomes donations to the Ted Johnson Interrelations of the Humanities and the Arts award @kuendowment.org/tedjohnson.

 Mary, I had no idea Ted was a genius.
 He was such a gentle soul, and so talkative –never an ounce of hubris.
 What a joy to have married such a man.
 God Bless.